 For us, most of the cases have been based on the FIU adding retained company profits to an assessment, the remaining cases have involved the totalling up of bank accounts and using that figure as income without even considering allowable expenses.
 In any event, both approaches are wrong in law and are compounded by the FIU not contacting the paying parent to obtain opinion or explanations about the “income” the CMS then goes on to use.
 When we have a FIU case like this we have now started to go after the Child Maintenance Service to pay the legal costs to put it right.

-If you receive a letter about old debt, you need to act as soon as possible and we strongly recommend you speak to one of our legal team via our legal advice appointment service.
+If you receive a letter about a FIU investigation, you need to act as soon as possible and we strongly recommend you speak to one of our legal team via our legal advice appointment service.